Watchmen season 1, episode 5 review: Little Fear of Lightning

 More from Bam Smack Pow

 Speaking of Ozymandias (Jeremy Irons), he finally, if for the briefest of moments, breaks free from his prison.
 As some folks suspected, he’s not on Earth, but he’s also not on the Moon.
-He’s on moon… orbiting the planet Jupiter.
+He’s on a moon… orbiting the planet Jupiter.
 And after spelling out “Save Me” with the hundreds of frozen corpses of Mr. Phillips and Ms. Crookshanks clones he’s launched over the years, and waving to a satellite, he’s suddenly hauled back inside by the “Game Warden.”
 It’s during his arrest in which Adrian angrily tells the clones how “their God” has abandoned them, which definitely implies they’re Dr. Manhattan’s creations.
 If true, it definitely clears up what are, perhaps, the oddest segments of the series.

 “Is anything true?”